TrackableEntities/EntityFrameworkCore.Scaffolding.Handlebars/README.md

 4. Add the **EntityFrameworkCore.Scaffolding.Handlebars** NuGet package:
     - `Install-Package EntityFrameworkCore.Scaffolding.Handlebars -Pre`
-    - Feel free to edit any of the template files which appear under the **CodeTemplates** folder.
-        + For now you can just add some comments, but you may wish to customize the templates in other ways, for example, by inheriting entities from a base class or implementing specific interfaces.

 5. Remove Class1.cs and add a **ScaffoldingDesignTimeServices** class.
     - Implement `IDesignTimeServices` by adding a `ConfigureDesignTimeServices` method that calls `services.AddHandlebarsScaffolding`.
-    - You can optionally pass a `ReverseEngineerOptions` enum to indicate if you wish to generate only entity types or only a DbContext class (default is both).
+    - You can optionally pass a `ReverseEngineerOptions` enum to indicate if you wish to generate only entity types, only a DbContext class, or both (which is the default).

     ```csharp
     public class ScaffoldingDesignTimeServices : IDesignTimeServices